petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-update-delete.md

 ---
-title: Update or delete a standby pool for Azure Container Instances (Preview)
+title: Update or delete a standby pool for Azure Container Instances
 description: Learn how to update or delete a standby pool for Azure Container Instances.
 author: mimckitt
 ms.author: mimckitt